stormpath/stormpath-documentation/source/005_auth_n.rst

 Why OAuth 2.0?
 ^^^^^^^^^^^^^^

-OAuth 2.0 is an authorization framework and provides a protocol to how to interact with a service that can delegate authentication or provide authorization.
+OAuth 2.0 is an authorization framework and provides a protocol to interact with a service that can delegate authentication or provide authorization.
 Its primary advantage as a standard is its wide adoption rate across many mobile and web applications today.
-If you have ever logged-in to a website using Facebook or Google, you have used one of OAuth 2.0 many authorization flows.
+If you have ever logged-in to a website using Facebook or Google, you have used one of OAuth 2.0's many authorization flows.
 You can read more about the different OAuth 2.0 authorization flows or grant types in depth on `Stormpath’s blog <https://stormpath.com/blog/what-the-heck-is-oauth/>`_.

 Even though OAuth 2.0 has many authorization modes or "grant types", Stormpath currently supports three of them: